 Baby boy dies after being rescued from river

-Police were called to reports that a child was in the River Irwell in Radcliffe, Greater Manchester.
+The child was recovered from the River Irwell in Radcliffe, Greater Manchester, but died in hospital.

 A baby boy rescued from a river has died in hospital.